 The Landscape

-Diever is located in a hedgerow landscape with groves, arable fields and meadows at the foot of the Drents-Friese Wold National Park.
-With more than 6,000 hectares of forests, moorland, fens, sand drifts and stream valleys, the National Park is one of the largest contiguous nature reserves in the Netherlands.
-For about five thousand years, humans have largely influenced the landscape on the border of Drenthe and Friesland.
-From Diever to Appelscha they felled, peated, planted, hayed, dug and kept sheep.
-Wind and water did the rest.
-However, the characteristic Drenthe village landscape around the National Park has been preserved almost untouched.
+With over 6,000 hectares of forests, heathlands, ponds, shifting sands, and stream valleys, the National Park Drents-Friese Wold is one of the largest continuous nature areas in the Netherlands.
+For around five thousand years, people have shaped the landscape along the border of Drenthe and Friesland.
+From Diever to Appelscha, they cut trees, dug ditches, grazed sheep, planted crops, and harvested hay, while wind and water did their part too.
+Remarkably, the characteristic village landscape with open fields and hedgerows around the park has remained largely untouched.

 Bossen en Heide